Click on any of the 4 games below to get to its components.

 • Teacher protocol

-• Slideshow to start off the game (includes a read aloud of Click, Clack, Moo: Cows That Type)
+• Slideshow to start off the game (includes a read aloud of the book and explains media literacy).

-• Subfolder with PDFs of secret witness identity cards and dossiers, examples of media our team created including facts and eyewitness testimonies (may be printed out or viewed on tablets).
+• examples of media created by our team including facts and eyewitness testimonies (may be printed out or viewed on tablets).

 Provided by educator: